pviotti/trade-processor/README.md

     {"userId": "134256", "currencyFrom": "EUR", "currencyTo": "GBP", "amountSell": 1000, "amountBuy": 747.10, "rate": 0.7471, "timePlaced" : "24-JAN-15 10:27:44", "originatingCountry" : "FR"}

+The Trade Processor supports the following API:

+    GET /api/txn
+        Get all the transactions processed so far [for debug purposes - may not scale well].

+    POST /api/txn
+        {"userId": "134256", "currencyFrom": "EUR", .. [see above]}
+        Submit a new transaction.

 ## Single host performance